GeorgDangl/Dangl.Data.Shared/README.md

 The `JsonOptionsExtensions` class configures default Json options for the Newtonsoft Json serializer.
 It ignores null values, uses the `StringEnumConverter` and ignores default values for `Guid`, `DateTime` and `DateTimeOffset`.

+## ClaimBasedAuthorizationRequirement

+The namespace `Dangl.Data.Shared.AspNetCore.Authorization` contains utilities and an extension method

+    public static AuthorizationPolicyBuilder AddClaimsValueAuthorization(this AuthorizationPolicyBuilder policy,
+            IServiceCollection services,
+            params string[] claimNames)

+which can be used to configure policies that require a a claim to be present on the user with a value that is either `true` or a datetime (like `2018-08-08T09:02:15.5732531Z`) that lies in the future to indicate that a claim is still valid.